2002bish/Devops-/README.md

 # Devops-
-This is only made for the refrences.
+This is only made for the refrences and made easy for further.